richstokes/python-objectviewer/README.md

 ```

 ## Run python-objectviewer
-Then, in another terminal, clone this repo and run:
+In another terminal, clone this repo and run:
 `HD_PORT=9000 pipenv run python pov.py`

 Then open your browser at [http://localhost:9000](http://localhost:9000)